US World Cup opener ends in draw after Wales penalty

 In the 750th international match in United States history, the Americans started a record 10 players from European clubs, with only Zimmerman from Major League Soccer.
 DeAndre Yedlin, who entered in the 74th minute, was the only American player with previous World Cup experience.

-Josh Sargent nearly put the Americans ahead in the 10th minute when he hit the post with a header from Antonee Robinson’s cross.
+Josh Sargent nearly put the Americans ahead in the 10th minute when he hit a post with a header from Antonee Robinson’s cross.

 Ben Davies’ header in the 64th minute was pushed over the crossbar by a leaping Turner.